 This is what we mean when we talk about evergreen content; we want it to be consistently relevant and engaging.
-Having no timeline means that old content can be easily re-shared with an audience without worry about it expiring.
+Having no timeline means old content can be easily re-shared with an audience without worrying about it expiring.

-Here at SoVerve, we do a content refresh annually in case we need to include any new methods on how to expand on the concepts in that piece of content.
-Then, whatever’s still inspiring us, we can re-share knowing it’s not gone out of date.
+Here at SoVerve, we do a content refresh annually in case we need to include any new methods to expand on the concepts in that content.
+Then, whatever’s still inspiring us, we can re-share, knowing it’s not gone out of date.

 Bonus Tip | Take a break